davidedwardclark/Dot-Files/README.md

 Dotfiles
 ========

-All my OSX dotfiles in safe keeping.
+All my dotfiles in safe keeping.

-Based on @mathiasbynens & @paulirish's dotfiles.
+A subset of @mathiasbynens & @paulirish's dotfiles.